576 Kravis Hall

 I am the "Class of 1967" Associate Professor of Economics (without tenure) at Columbia Business School, an affiliated faculty member of the Department of Economics at Columbia University, and a CEPR research affiliate.

-Ph.D. from New York University in 2017.
-I was a Cowles postdoc at Yale University in 2017-18.
-I joined Columbia in 2018.
+I earned my Ph.D. from NYU in 2017.
+I was a Cowles postdoc at Yale in 2017-18.
+I have been at Columbia since 2018-19.

-Joint work with S. Galperti.
 American Economic Association P&P, 2023, Vol 113

 Abstract: How does protecting the privacy of consumers affect the value of their personal data?
 We model an intermediary that uses consumers' data to influence the price set by a seller.
 When privacy is protected, consumers choose whether to disclose their data to the intermediary.
 When privacy is not protected, the intermediary can access consumers' data without their consent.
 We illustrate that protecting consumers' privacy has complex effects.
 It can increase the value of some consumers' data while decreasing that of others.
 Additionally, it can have redistributive effects, by benefiting some consumers at the expense of others.
 Furthermore, it can increase average prices and reduce trade.